cdahl-dev/takehome-search/README.md

 #### Example Usage
 http://127.0.0.1:5000/logs/?n=100&filename=wifi.log&keyword=kernel

+## UI

+I opted out of creating the additional UI, as Postman was sufficient for my testing purposes.
+A Postman collection can be found at files/CriblLogSearch.postman_collection.json.

 ## Bonus Question
 To request the logs from multiple machines via a primary server, the primary would support support an endpoint (with the same query parameters) that would in turn call the API on each of the secondary servers.